-INFRARED heating technology has become prevalent among industrial ovens, dryers, and heaters used by a multitude of industries ranging from metalworking, thermoforming, and printing, to the manufacture of adhesives or pulp and paper.
+Infrared heating technology has become prevalent among industrial ovens, dryers and heaters used by a multitude of industries ranging from metalworking, thermoforming and printing, to the manufacture of adhesives or pulp and paper.

-OEMs that manufacture these ovens and heaters use infrared heating elements, which are more energy-efficient, better serve both sides of the border
+The OEMs who manufacture these ovens and heaters use infrared heating elements, which are more energy efficient, cheaper to operate, provide controllable heat, and are significantly more environmentally friendly.

-Infrared heating elements are available in standard, off-the-shelf designs such as flat panel models, but a host of custom infrared elements have been developed by OEM suppliers to meet unique requirements of specific applications.
+Infrared heating elements are available in standard, off-the-shelf designs such as flat panel models, but there is a host of custom infrared elements that have been developed by OEM suppliers to meet the unique requirements of specific applications.